himanshuteotia/unsupervidsed_text_classification/README.md

     >> The combination (TFICF) of the above ① and ②, i.e., weight wij of word ti in jth category is computed as follows:
+         (3)
+       $Wij = TFij * ICFi$
+           $= TFij *  (log(M) - log(CFi))$

+> Using word weights (wij) computed in 1), a sentence weight (Wij) in jth category are computed as follows: wij = w1j + w2j + .... wij / N
+where N is the total number of words in a sentence.

+> The representative sentences of each category are sorted in the decreasing order of weight, which was computed in 2).
+And then, the top
+70% of the representative sentences are selected and used in our experiment.
+It is decided empirically.